 Luhmann’s theory of society is decidedly a theory of world society.
 If society is conceived as being constituted by communication, then there can be nothing social or a society outside of world society (at least since historically different “world societies” learned of each other’s existence and came into contact with each other).

-Almost without exception and then only in the form of scant references, Luhmann’s work regarding the political system deals with issues that are largely conceived in view of Western, democratic political systems.
-While this does not per se invalidate these observations (and while particularly domestic political systems within segments organized as territorial states could be described as only being different to Western political systems in degree, but not in kind), this situation leads to two significant gaps in Luhmann’s account of the political system of world society: firstly, a relative ignorance regarding the interplay between different forms of social differentiation and particularly regional differentiation; and secondly, the neglect of any realm of “world politics” or “international relations.”
-These two gaps will be briefly addressed in the following.
-They are conceived less as a criticism of Luhmann’s work, than as an indicator of possible avenues for further using and expanding his theory not only within, but also beyond the more narrow confines of systems theory orthodoxy.
+Almost without exception, and then only in the form of scant references, Luhmann’s work regarding the political system deals with issues that are largely conceived in view of Western, democratic political systems.
+While this does not per se invalidate these observations (and while particularly domestic political systems within segments organized as territorial states could be described as only being different to Western political systems in degree, but not in kind), this situation leads to two significant gaps in Luhmann’s account of the political system of world society: first, a relative ignorance regarding the interplay between different forms of social differentiation and particularly regional differentiation; and second, the neglect of any realm of world politics or international relations.
+These two gaps will be briefly addressed in the following section.
+They are conceived less as a criticism of Luhmann’s work than as an indicator of possible avenues for further using and expanding his theory, not only within but also beyond the narrower confines of systems theory orthodoxy.